Complete Vegan Fitness Diet Guide [For Health & Performance]

 Saturated fats have gained a lot of negative press over the past few decades.
 They have been blamed for everything from obesity to heart disease.

 Despite this, they’re not that bad for you if they’re consumed in the right quantities.
-The problem with the average omnivore’s diet, however, is that saturated fats are way too abundant.
+The problem with the average omnivore’s diet, however, is that saturated fats are way too abundant and the good stuff that lowers heart-health risks are too low.

 A plant based diet has a greater balance of these two factors, making it a much better choice for most people.